xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-024.md

 }
 ```

 In addition we can also support dragging and dropping text and images from the page, see [Dragging Images].
+In the following example, you can drag and drop the image on the right side into the canvas directly.

 ```ts
 const text = event.dataTransfer.getData('text/plain');